Teukolsky on slowly-rotating Kerr-de Sitter in the vanishing $\Lambda$ limit: Setup for frequency analysis

 \subsection{Microlocal Morawetz norms}

-The main technicality with the Morawetz bulk quantity will be the introduction of microlocally weighted norms in order to capture the frequency-dependent behavior of the trapped set in Kerr(-de Sitter).

-Since we are working in the slowly-rotating regime, the trapped set is localized to a $O(a)$ neighborhood of $r=3M$ (see the discussion in Section \ref{sec:trapped-set}), where there are no geometric features apart from trapping, in particular, no superradiance.
+The main technicality with the Morawetz bulk quantity will be the introduction of microlocally weighted norms in order to capture the frequency-dependent behavior of the trapped set in Kerr-de Sitter.
+Since we are working in the slowly-rotating regime, the trapped set is localized to a $O(a)$ neighborhood of $r=3M$, where there are no geometric features apart from trapping, in particular, no superradiance.
 As such, it will be convenient to just work with the Boyer-Lindquist coordinates on phase space $(t,r,\omega;\sigma,\xi,\eta)$.
 We remark that while we will write things out explicitly in $(\theta,\phi;\eta_{\theta},\eta_{\phi})$ coordinates on the sphere, all the norms extend to cover the entire sphere.